 You can camp along the shores of Loch Lomond.

 How to Walk the West Highland Way

 You have three choices, each with their pros and cons:

-Pros: This is the cheapest option, and ideal if you’re camping and on a tight budget.
+Pros: This is the cheapest option.
+It’s ideal if you’re camping and on a tight budget.

-Cons: It’s also the most time-consuming option, finding and booking accommodation can take a ton of time.
-You also won’t have the option to have your luggage transferred for you.
+Cons: It’s also the most time-consuming option.
+Finding and booking accommodation takes a ton of time.
+You also won’t have the possibility to have your luggage transferred for you.

 2) Do a self-guided walk as I did with Wilderness Scotland, named by National Geographic Adventure as one of the Best Adventure Travel Companies.

 Pros: Very minimal planning and time to organize on your part.
 Wilderness Scotland does everything for you.
 They’ll arrange luggage transfer for you daily.
 You just need to carry your daypack.

 They also know the best B&Bs and hotels to stay in and book these for you.
 Finally, they provide support during your trek if something goes wrong.